Sometimes You Just Need Legs Up The Wall

 I like to lean my back against the wall, close my eyes and meditate for a moment, just to feel everything recalibrate and find my centre the right way up.

-So, try it and let me know how it goes over on Instagram @pranapatchouli!
-Don’t forget to check out the mini video tutorial that accompanies this episode in the resources below.
+So, try it and don’t forget to check out the mini video tutorial that accompanies this episode in the resources below.

 Happy relaxing with your legs up the wall and I’ll meet you back here next week for a brand new episode!
 If you haven’t already, be sure to hit subscribe so you don’t miss it!